wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#apiusagebygeolocation">APIUsageByGeoLocation</a></td>
 <td>

 NOTE: The data required for this operation is not yet collected in the database.
-Hence, this operation will return empty results.
+Therefore, this operation returns empty results.

 Returns API usage by country within the specified time range for the given combination of tenant ID, environment ID,